 What is a credit score and credit report?

-So before applying for a loan, clean up your credit history so lenders can see that you’re in the best financial shape possible.
-A clean credit history report is another tick in the box for increasing your odds of being approved for a loan.
+So before applying for a loan, it’s a good idea to clean up your credit history, so lenders can see that you’re in the best financial shape possible.
+A good credit score is another tick in the box for increasing your odds of being approved for a loan.

 How do lenders use my credit score?